Exponential Synchronization of Memristive HIndmarsh-Rose Neural Networks: Introduction

 All the parameters $a, b, \eta_1, \eta_2, \ap, \gb, q, r, \de, k_1, k_2, P, Q$ and the external input $J_e$ can be any positive constants, while the reference membrane potential value $u_e$ and the two parameters $c, \ga$ of the memductance \eqref{vp} can be any real number constants.

 We impose the homogeneous Neumann boundary conditions

 The initial states of the system \eqref{cHR} will be denoted by

-The original Hindmarsh-Rose neuron model \cite{HR} consists of three ordinary differential equations without memristors and features characterization of the firing-bursting dynamics for neurons, which provides sophisticated Hopf bifurcations and semi-numerical analyses led to many new solution patterns and collective synchronization behavior \cite{BRS, CS, DJ, ET, IG, EI, MFL, CPY, Tr, WS, Su}, especially chaotic bursting dynamics, in comparison with the classical highly nonlinear Hodgkin-Huxley equations \cite{HH} and the two-dimensional FitzHugh-Nagumo equations \cite{FH}.
+The original Hindmarsh-Rose neuron model \cite{HR} consists of three ordinary differential equations without memristors and it features characterization of the firing-bursting dynamics for neurons, which generates sophisticated Hopf bifurcations and semi-numerical analyses leading to many new solution patterns and collective synchronization behavior \cite{BRS, CS, ET, IG, EI, MFL, CPY, Tr, WS, Su}, especially chaotic bursting dynamics, in comparison with the classical highly nonlinear Hodgkin-Huxley equations \cite{HH} and the two-dimensional FitzHugh-Nagumo equations \cite{FH}.

 Global dynamics and synchronization of ensemble neurons modeled by partly diffusive Hindmarsh-Rose equations have been studied by the author's group in recent years \cite{PYS, PY, CPY, PSY}.
 Such a model of hybrid PDE and ODE reflects the structural feature of neuron cells, which contain the short-branch dendrites receiving incoming signals and the long-branch axon propagating and transmitting outgoing signals through synapses.